globalstripe/eks/README.md

 Create an IAM role - k8
 And assign it an Admin Policy

+Add the keys + regios to your aws cli

+'#' aws configure --profile k8

 Install aws cli + eksctl from here

 https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html